-Single Tickets will go on sale in Summer 2018.
-In the meantime, please consider becoming a subscriber.
-This season we have three terrific productions for you – Puccini’s La bohème, Tchaikovsky’s Eugene Onegin, and Ward’s The Crucible.
+Single tickets are on sale now!
+This season we have three terrific productions for you – Puccini’s La Bohème, Tchaikovsky’s Eugene Onegin, and Ward’s The Crucible.
+Consider becoming a subscriber.
 Subscribers have early access to the best seats in the house and first right of refusal in subsequent seasons, plus it’s a great way to support Santa Barbara’s local opera company.

 For more information on subscribing, click HERE

 We open in November with one of the world’s most beloved music dramas: Giacomo Puccini’s La bohème is a story of love, friendship, loss, and coming of age, wrapped in achingly beautiful melody.
 Our own Kostis Protopapas conducts.
 Omer Ben Seadia, who was last with OSB for A Streetcar Named Desire and L’italiana in Algeri, will direct.
 Eleni Calenos and Nathan Granner will make you melt in their Santa Barbara debuts as Mimì and Rodolfo; Luis Alejandro Orozco and Elle Valera return as Marcello and Musetta.